-Media literacy is the practice of critically evaluating, creating, and or using media.
+Media literacy is the ability to access, analyze, evaluate, create, and act using all forms of communication.
 To be media literate, one must be aware of the influence media has on them and apply this knowledge by taking an active stance towards consuming and creating media.

 About media literacy: